Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 “Vitamin C is an essential nutrient that plays a critical role in immune function, collagen production, and tissue repair.
 In my clinical experience, many patients overlook early symptoms like fatigue and gum sensitivity, which can be early indicators of deficiency.
 With timely dietary changes and proper guidance, vitamin C deficiency can be effectively prevented and treated.”

-Dr. Rajesh Sharma, MBBS, General Physician, India
+Dr. Rajesh Sharma, MBBS, General Physician

 📌 This insight is provided for educational purposes and does not replace professional medical advice.